jcfs/self-balancing-robot/README.md

   * SDA/SCL to A4/A5 respectivly

 ### Wiring A4988 with NEMA 17 bipolar motors (4 wires)
+  Both motors are wired to their own A4988
   * VMOT/GND external power supply - GND can be shared with the rest of the circuit;
   * 2B - Black Wire;
   * 2A - Green Wire;